 The design of the Audi Q8 amounts to more than styling.
 The Q8 has an aerodynamic coefficient of drag of .35 Cd.
 That is lower than the GLC Coupe (.369).
 A more efficient exterior helps keep the interior quieter and helps the Q8 get better fuel mileage.

 The Q8 has .9 inches more front legroom, 2.2 inches more front shoulder room, 3 inches more rear legroom and 2.7 inches more rear shoulder room than the GLC Coupe.

-The Q8 has a much larger cargo area with its rear seat up than the GLC Coupe with its rear seat up (28.6 vs. 17.6 cubic feet).
-The Q8 has a much larger cargo area with its rear seat folded than the GLC Coupe with its rear seat folded (67.5 vs. 49.4 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat up than the GLC Coupe with its rear seat up (28.6 vs. 17.6 cubic feet).
+The Q8 has a much larger cargo volume with its rear seat folded than the GLC Coupe with its rear seat folded (67.5 vs. 49.4 cubic feet).

 The Q8’s standard towing capacity is much higher than the GLC Coupe’s (7700 vs. 3500 pounds).

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than Mercedes.
 J.D.
 Power ranks Audi third in service department satisfaction.
 With a 3% lower rating, Mercedes is ranked 6th.